andrew-ma/sim_csv_gui/README.md

 sim_csv_gui
 ```

-To list valid field names that can used in CSV file
+To list valid field names that can used in the CSV file
 ```
 sim_csv_script --list-field-names
 ```